Texas Hold'em FAQ

 - Is poker software legal and fair?

 The vast majority of poker software is legal (all of the popular ones I know of are anyway).
-However, not all programs are able to run with certain poker rooms due to compatibility reasons, whereas some pieces of software are banned by online poker rooms (see PokerStars prohibited software list for example).
+However, not all programs are able to run with certain poker rooms due to compatibility reasons, whereas some pieces of software are banned by online poker rooms.

 Whether or not using poker software whilst you play to help you make the most profitable decisions is fair is debatable.
 Personally, I am very comfortable with using software whilst I play and I am aware that a large number of regular players are too.